leighseverson/countyweather/README.md

       The following stations could not be pulled from the GHCN ftp:
      USR0000FTEN
      Any other monitors were successfully pulled from GHCN.
-     ```

 This error message will come up after running functions pulling hourly data (`hourly_fips()`) if there isn't available data for any of the monitors in your specified county.
 Note: some weather variables tend to be missing more often than

-Error in isd\_monitors\_data(fips = fips, year = x, var = var, radius = radius) : None of the stations had available data.
+    Error in isd_monitors_data(fips = fips, year = x, var = var, radius = radius) :
+      None of the stations had available data.

-    This error message will come up after running \code{daily_timeseries} or \code{hourly_timeseries} if the function is unable to pull data for a particular fips code in your `fips` vector:
+This error message will come up after running or if the function is unable to pull data for a particular fips code in your `fips` vector:

     Unable to pull weather data for FIPS code "12086" for the specified percent coverage, year(s), and/or weather variables.

 ### Need an API key for NOAA data

 If you run functions that use NOAA API calls without first requesting an API key from NOAA and setting up the key in your R session, you will see the following error message:

-Error in getOption("noaakey", stop("need an API key for NOAA data")) : need an API key for NOAA data \`\`\`
+    Error in getOption("noaakey", stop("need an API key for NOAA data")) : need an API key for NOAA data

 If you get this error message, run the code: